Documentation

 - Home — ffmpeg version, capabilities, recent files, operation list

 - File Picker — Browse filesystem or type a path.
 Inline ffprobe metadata preview.
+Use

-- Operations — Choose from 12 operations
+--dir <file>to skip File Picker and start directly in Operations with the file preloaded. - Operations — Choose from 12 operations

 - Settings — Presets + individual knobs.
 Live command preview.